bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/maria.gugulea/index.md

 ### Raspberry Pi Pico
 The Raspberry Pi Pico is a compact and cost-effective microcontroller board powered by the RP2040 chip.
 It features a dual-core ARM Cortex-M0+ processor running at up to 133 MHz, 264 KB of SRAM, and 2 MB of onboard Flash memory.
 It supports multiple I/O protocols including GPIO, SPI, I2C, UART, PWM, and ADC, making it versatile for embedded applications.
 In this project, the Pico acts as the central controller, coordinating input from sensors and controlling outputs like the servo motor.

-### ESP32-CAM
+### SEN0359
-The ESP32-CAM is a compact module that combines the powerful ESP32 microcontroller with a camera interface, onboard Wi-Fi, and an SD card slot.
-It's especially useful for adding facial recognition or motion-triggered image capture capabilities to your system, acting as an intelligent visual sensor for additional security or logging.
+The SEN0359 is a compact biometric sensor module that integrates a fingerprint scanner with onboard processing capabilities.
+It’s ideal for adding fingerprint recognition and secure user authentication to your system, functioning as an intelligent biometric sensor for enhanced security and access control.

 ### HC-SR505 PIR Motion Sensor
 The HC-SR505 is a mini passive infrared (PIR) motion sensor designated for small-scale embedded systems.
 It detects infrared radiation emitted by moving objects like humans and triggers a digital high signal when motion is detected.
 In this project, it is used to sense when someone approaches the door, triggering the rest of the system to evaluate further input from other sensors components.